wheredoipressnow/elixir_rag_poc/README.md

 # elixir_rag_poc

 A local RAG proof of concept for querying public datasets using natural language.
-Built with Elixir, Livebook, Qdrant, and Ollama.
+Using Elixir, Livebook, Qdrant, and Ollama.

 ## Goal